 }

-What do we do here?
-We are taking the hash from the payload provided by the Co-Signer and comparing it with the result of unsignedTx.getMessageToSign(true) which returns the hash of the unsigned transaction that should be signed.
+The code above extracts the hash from the payload provided by the Co-signer and compares it with the result of unsignedTx.getMessageToSign(true)

 Callback Handler response